 Research school

 Many candidates are members of a PhD research school, in addition to their department and faculty.
 Research schools are designated units for PhD activity within a research discipline or thematic subject.
 At the research school you can take part in seminars, courses, lectures and social gatherings.
-Much of the activity in an academic environment takes place in research groups or research projects.
-Here you will find professors, associate professors, postdoctoral fellows, and even master's students.
+MuMuch of the day-to-day academic life at UiB takes place within research groups and projects, where you will work alongside professors, associate professors, postdoctoral researchers and master's students.

 See list of research schools at UiB

-Thesis and artistic result
+Thesis and artistic work

 Towards the end